LCPCore Web VitalsAITutorial

 Common LCP Pitfalls

 Lazy-loading the LCP element.
 Never add loading="lazy" to the image that is your LCP element.
 The LCP element should load as fast as possible — lazy loading actively delays it.
 Not preloading the LCP image.
 If your LCP element is an image, add a tag in the so the browser discovers it as early as possible.
 A slow server response time.
 No amount of image optimization will fix an LCP of 6 seconds if your TTFB is 3 seconds.
 Check the server-response-time audit first — if TTFB is over 600ms, that's the root cause.
 Fonts blocking render.
 Web fonts that block text rendering can contribute to LCP if text is your LCP element.
 Use font-display: swap and preload critical fonts.
+Fixing the wrong element.
+Always check the largest-contentful-paint-element audit to confirm which element Lighthouse is measuring.
+It is often not the element you expect — especially on mobile, where the viewport is narrower and a different element may be largest.
+Ignoring CrUX data.
+Lab scores are measured on a single simulated device.
+If your real-user CrUX p75 LCP is significantly higher than your lab score, your fix priority should focus on TTFB and render-blocking resources — issues that compound on slow connections.

 Ready to Try It?